 Day 9 -

-Today we will depart after breakfast and take in our final boat ride to Dubrovnik for our transfer to the airport.
+Today we will enjoy breakfast and be transferred to the airport.

 *The captain retains the right to modify the sailing route at any time.